A Shell Bonded to an Elastic Foundation and the Existence of Optimal Elastic and Geometric Conditions for the Membrane Case: Asymptotic and Numerical Analysis to Find Optimal Elastic and Geometric Properties

-Figure \ref{Ch3cX} shows that the azimuthal error attains a minimum at $\delta b= 0.975$ with a relative error of $0.920\%$.
-Now, this implies that when the mean curvature of the contact region is almost constant, the azimuthal error attains a minimum.
-As for the relative radial error, one can see that as $\delta b$ decreases, the relative error also decreases, implying that as the curvature of the contact region decreases, the radial error also decreases in the bonded shell solution.
-This latter result is consistent with hypothesis \ref{hyp2} as we derived our bonded shell equation to be valid for relatively thin shells and for contact regions with small (but non-negative) curvatures (see assertion \ref{dfnShell}).
-Note that $\delta b$ may be interpreted as the mean curvature at the contact region as the $\delta b$ is correlated with the mean curvature (i.e. $H(x^2) = \frac12 ab (\varphi(x^2))^{-3}$) in the set $x^2\in(-\frac{1}{2}\pi,\frac{1}{2}\pi)$. \\
+Fig. \ref{Ch3cX} shows that the azimuthal error attains a minimum at $\delta b= 0.975$ with a relative error of $0.920\%$.
+This implies that when the mean curvature of the contact region is almost constant, the azimuthal error attains a minimum.
+As for the relative radial error, one can see that as $\delta b$ decreases, the relative error also decreases.
+Assuming a contact region $x^2\in(-\frac{1}{2}\pi,\frac{1}{2}\pi)$ (with $x^2\neq\pm\frac{1}{2}\pi)$, the latter observation may be interpreted as follows: as the radius of curvature of the contact region increases, the radial error decreases.
+This appears to be consistent with hypothesis \ref{hyp2}, as we derived our bonded shell equation to be valid for contact regions with a high radius of curvature (see condition \ref{dfnShell}).\\

-As a final remark on our numerical analysis, the azimuthal error for all four cases coincides with our asymptotic scaling $\phi \sim 1$ as we observe minimum errors for values implied by the condition $\phi \approx 1$.
+Fig.s \ref{Ch3EX} to \ref{Ch3cX} imply the existence of optimal conditions where azimuthal error attains a minimum, and all four cases coincide with our asymptotic scaling $\phi \sim 1$ as we observe minimum errors for elastic and geometric values implied by the condition $\phi \approx 1$.
+Given that the elastic foundation has a constant thickness $L$ and the lower boundary of the foundation satisfies the zero-Dirichlet boundary condition, this asymptotic scaling can be expressed as follows which is implied by asymptotic condition (\ref{first-scale}).